Visalia nursing facility being sued for wrongful death after resident dies from COVID-19

 FRESNO, Calif.
-(KGPE) — In Visalia, a nursing facility is being sued for wrongful death after a resident died from COVID-19.
+(KSEE) — In Visalia, a nursing facility is being sued for wrongful death after a resident died from COVID-19.

 The Redwood Springs facility had 124 residents test positive for COVID-19, 34 died, including 87-year-old Santiago Gonzalez.